 “So, the excellent teas are decided upon before drinking, and those teas that are actually delicious are being neglected.”

-According to Kuwabara, this is a habit that extends back the Meiji era when sales of Japanese tea to markets in America saw form and color take priority.
-Even after demand for Japanese tea in the States dropped and industry focus turned to the domestic market, it’s a habit that continues to this day.
+According to Kuwabara, this is a habit that extends back the Meiji era when sales of Japanese green tea to markets in America saw form and color take priority.
+Even after demand for Japanese green tea in the States dropped and industry focus turned to the domestic market, it’s a habit that continues to this day.

 “Japanese tea is capable of greater variety than this, but even though it can deliver variety in fragrance, and products that can be completely different depending on production area, everything has become the same.
 Japanese tea has been losing its appeal.”